1941 Auckland Rugby League season: Round 2

 No games were going to be played at Carlaw Park on May 10 due to a military parade being held there on Saturday.
 However, after receiving more information from the military authorities it was found that the parade would be finished in time for one match to be played at 3pm.
 Therefore, the Richmond v Marist match went ahead at the later start time of 3:30pm.
 Unofficial shorter matches were also played between Newton and City at 2pm, and Ponsonby and North Shore at 2:45.
 Newton won their match 19 to 15, while the Ponsonby-North Shore score was not reported if it indeed took place at all.
 In the City match Lindsay Simons played for City after returning from Wellington where he had spent some seasons.
 He had previously been a North Shore player.
 Schultz, who had also played in Auckland for Mount Albert before moving to England to play for York had now returned and played for Newton.
 He broke his collarbone and was out for the season.
 Manukau played Papakura in a friendly at Prince Edward Park in Papakura and won 35 to 20.
 Jack Hemi played his first game of the season for Manukau.

 Round 3

-Abbie Graham in the Richmond side played his last game before going into camp.
-Newton, who had the bye were supposed to play Huntly during the weekend but the match fell through.
+Wally Tittleton scored a try and attacked strongly for Richmond in his sixth season for them.

+Arthur Kay was dominant for Ponsonby in their five eighths.